UXDProtocol/uxd-program/README.md

-The UXD contract system consists of 2 different classes, the depository which is the input/output point for outside funds and the Controller, which manages the deposited funds by calculating positions, distributing funds to external derivatives platforms, establishing and rebalancing managed funds, and closing out positions in the event of withdrawals.
+The UXD contract system consists of 2 different classes, the depository which is the input/output point for outside funds and the Controller, which manages the deposited funds by calculating positions, distributing funds to external derivatives platforms, establishing and rebalancing derivatives positions, and closing out positions in the event of withdrawals.

 Both components are permissionless to the end user but require an authority account to initialize them and setup the relational hierarchy of depositories and controller.
 However the authority account acts only to establish the initial trust relationship